Home: New York, NY

 An active competitor on the winter circuit, Bloomberg achieved several top-ten placings at the 2016 WEF, where she and “Lilli” were once again part of the second placed U.S. Nations Cup Team.
 At the Miami leg the 2016 Global Champions Tour, Bloomberg helped kick off the new 2016 Global Champions League (GCL) Team competition as a member of team “Miami Glory” that includes an impressive roster of international riders including fellow Americans Kent Farrington and Kim Prince, along with British riders Scott Brash and Jessica Mendoza.
 The team took third place in the inaugural competition.
 Bloomberg also took fourth place aboard “Lilli” in the Global Champions Tour Grand Prix.

 At the 2016 Hampton Classic, Bloomberg won the $10,000 Royalton Farms Open Jumper 1.45m with “Crown 5” as well as the $10,000 Open Jumper 1.40m with “South Street.”
 She then went on to win the $86,000 American Gold Cup Qualifier with “Caleno 3.”
 She also earned several top placings at FEI World Cup qualifiers with “Lilli” including 4th place in Sacramento, 9th at the National Horse Show, and 8th at the Royal Winter Fair in Ontario, Canada.

-In addition to her horses and charitable work, Bloomberg has devoted her energies to writing novels, the first three of which were published in 2011 and 2012.
-All three books, “The A Circuit,” “My Favorite Mistake” and “Off Course,” which formed a three-book series, have been well received and have helped raise funds for several charities.
+In addition to her horses and charitable work, Bloomberg has devoted her energies as Co-Author of the young adult four-book series, “The A Circuit,” “My Favorite Mistake,” “Off Course” and “Rein It In,” which have been well received and have helped raise funds for several charities.
 Bloomberg also sits on the Board of Directors at the Hampton Classic.